Change4Life: Marketing approach

-Change4Life adopts an integrated marketing approach and uses a variety of marketing channels including television and radio, digital, social media, PR and direct marketing.
-It uses animated television advertising by Aardman Animations, as part of a wider campaign.
+Change4Life adopted an integrated marketing approach and uses a variety of marketing channels including television and radio, digital, social media, PR and direct marketing.
+It used an animated television advertising by Aardman Animations, as part of a wider campaign.
 M&C Saatchi lead on the creative aspects of the campaign with additional input from a range of other agencies providing PR, digital, planning and data services.

 Advertising

-On Channel 4, Change4Life was a previous sponsor of The Simpsons.The sponsor of Change4Life with Simpsons happened from Monday, 5 October to Christmas Day 2009.
+On Channel 4, Change4Life was a previous sponsor of The Simpsons.
+The sponsor of Change4Life with Simpsons happened from Monday, 5 October to Christmas Day 2009.

+In 2013, Change4Life joined with ITV as well as food manufacturing companies such as Quorn and Asda to launch an "ad takeover" during primetime tv.
+This meant an ad break where all the advertisements were explicitly health-focused.